‘A house of sexual assault’: How elite student avoided jail despite string of crimes

 At the time he committed the crimes, he was a student at Canisius High, a private all-boys prep school in Buffalo, New York that charges $15,200 for each year of tuition.
 A school fundraising page lists him as a member of its varsity hockey team, and news reports say he played rugby.

-His father, Christopher Belter Sr, is a senior trial lawyer and a partner at Goldberg Segalla, a high-end law firm where some partners reportedly make more than $1 million a year.
+His father, Christopher Belter Sr, is a senior trial lawyer and a partner at Goldberg Segalla, a high-end law firm where some partners reportedly make more than $1m a year.

 Mr Belter Sr’s company profile describes him as an expert in commercial, construction and intellectual property law who works at Goldberg Segalla’s Buffalo headquarters and its office in Manhattan.
 Belter Jr’s mother Tricia Vacanti also appears to be a lawyer, according to online listings and her Facebook page.